andrewfurey21/teensygrad/README.md

 ```
 <!-- TODO: show image of graph of batch norm -->

-Convolutions are implemented as there on kernel for the moment.
+Convolutions are implemented as their on kernel for the moment.

 ## examples